How to Talk To Your Child About Death

 How to Handle the Death of a Loved One

-When discussing death, euphemisms like saying someone “passed away” or “we lost” someone may lead to misunderstandings.
-Instead, it is best to use simple, straightforward language.
+When discussing death, euphemisms like saying someone “passed away” or “we lost” someone.
+These may confuse young children and lead to anxiety about their own welfare.

 When a child experiences a death, whether a relative or a pet, it helps them if you take steps to memorialize the deceased with a tribute scrapbook or keepsake box.
 This will give children something concrete to do with their grief and their questions.
 It also makes for a way to always remember and feel like the deceased is still present.

 It’s also helpful to point out to young kids how the flowers and trees around them exemplify the simple truth of death and rebirth.
 Pointing that out can help them feel more at ease with the normality of death and the replenishment of life.
 You might say, “Death is really interesting and even grownups are still figuring it out.
 But we know a lot of stuff about it.
 For example, look at the flowers or the leaves on trees.
 They die every year…and then come back again, fresh and beautiful.
 Leaves fall to the ground and then become broken and wet and become the ground again and feed the trees to help them grow and make new leaves.
 We are part of things that are always around us forever and ever…we breathe air that was always there and drink water that goes through our bodies…then out…then into the ground and the oceans which becomes clouds and rain and is used over and over again.
 Some people think that’s what happens to us when we die.”

 If your religious beliefs include an afterlife, you can include that in your explanation but keep it simple.
 If someone dies, you can say “they’ve died and they’re in heaven now.”
 Again, avoid confusing euphemisms like “they’re at peace” or “they’re resting.”